 Let us try to get up from bed right away after following three deep breaths to bring ourselves into mindfulness.
 Let us not delay our waking.
-We may like to sit up and gently massage our head, neck, shoulders, and arms to get your blood circulating.
+We may like to sit up and gently massage our head, neck, shoulders, and arms to get our blood circulating.
 We might like to do a few stretches to loosen our joints and wake up our body.
 Drinking a cup of warm water is also good for our system first thing in the morning.

 Sitting meditation is like returning home to give full attention to and care for our self.
 Like the peaceful image of the Buddha on the altar, we too can radiate peace and stability.
 We sit upright with dignity, and return to our breathing.
 We bring our full attention to what is within and around us.
 We let our mind become spacious and our heart soft and kind.

 Sitting meditation is very healing.
-We realize we can just be with whatever is within us- our pain, anger, and irritation, or our joy, love, and peace.
+We realize we can just be with whatever is within us–our pain, anger, and irritation, or our joy, love, and peace.
 We are with whatever is there without being carried away by it.
 Let it come, let it stay, then let it go.
-No need to push, to oppress, or to pretend our thoughts are not there.
+No need to push, to suppress, or to pretend our thoughts are not there.
 Observe the thoughts and images of our mind with an accepting and loving eye.
 We are free to be still and calm despite the storms that might arise in us.

-We can find suggestions for guided meditations in Thay’s book, “The Blooming of a Lotus” or also from one of the Dharma teachers.
+We can find suggestions for guided meditations in Thay’s book, “The Blooming of a Lotus” or from one of the Dharma teachers.

 - This food is a gift of the earth, the sky, numerous living beings, and much hard and loving work.